ibm-cloud-docs/vpc/vsi-vpc-planning-encryption.md

    {: tip}

 3. From IBM {{site.data.keyword.iamshort}} (IAM), [authorize access](/docs/account?topic=account-serviceauth#serviceauth) between **Cloud Block Storage** (source service) and **{{site.data.keyword.keymanagementserviceshort}}** (target service) for volumes.
 Specify _reader_ access for the role.

+    You might need to upgrade your account to a Pay-as-you-go account to complete this set.
+For more information, see[Upgrading to a Pay-As-You-Go account](/docs/account?topic=account-upgrading-account#upgrade-paygo).
+    {: tip}

 ### Encrypted custom image prerequisites
 {: #byok-custom-images-prereqs}